JamesTiberiusKirk/serverconfig/stacks/stackr/README.md

 # Stackr stack

-This stack builds and runs Stackr (the deployment + cron API) inside Docker so it can be managed like every other homelab service.
-The container keeps the repository mounted at `/srv/serverconfig`, watches `/srv/serverconfig/.env`, and shares the Docker socket to execute `stackr` commands on behalf of callers.
+This stack runs Stackr (the deployment + cron API) inside Docker using the published image from ghcr.io/jamestiberiuskirk/stackr.
+The container keeps the repository mounted at `/srv/stackr_repo`, watches `/srv/stackr_repo/.env`, and shares the Docker socket to execute `stackr` commands on behalf of callers.

+For more information about Stackr itself, see https://github.com/jamestiberiuskirk/stackr

 ## Usage